RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ```

-Now return to your interactive session and as linkerd visualization to display the edges between pods:
+Now return to your interactive session and ask linkerd visualization to display the edges between pods:

 ```
 ubuntu@ip-172-31-24-84:~$ linkerd viz edges pod